Mosuo: Matrilineal society

-Unlike other cultures, women in the Mosuo society dominate the household and family.
+Unlike other cultures, women in the Mosuo society are central to the Awo and its family.
 They are responsible for housework, agricultural duties, and taking care of children.
 In a walking marriage, the ancestral line is most important on the wife's side of the family and the children of the couple reside and belong to the wife's family household.
 Considering women are responsible for most domestic jobs, they have a larger role in the walking marriage and are viewed with more respect and importance in this society.

 Husbands in walking marriages have a much less involved role than wives.
 The husbands in these relationships are generally the figures who are in charge of all religious and political decisions for the family.
 Regarding the family responsibilities, the father or husband in the family does not have nearly as many responsibilities regarding the family as the wife does.
 In fact, the male relatives of the mother's side of the family, such as uncles and cousins, are generally the "father figure" to the husband's children.
-The mother's brothers occupy a central role in the household.
+The mother's brothers occupy a central role in the Awo.
 Their roles include disciplining children, caring for them, and supporting the children financially.
 Since the husband and wife live with their separate immediate families, they help take care of the families' children and issues regarding their household.
 Even though fathers are involved in their sister's children's lives, they are not necessarily involved in their biological children's life.
 In walking marriages, the involvement of a father in his child's life is optional.
-If a father decides to be involved in the upbringing of his own biological child, he can bring gifts and help with work around the woman's household.
+If a father decides to be involved in the upbringing of his own biological child, he can bring gifts and work for his wife's Awo.
 This relationship can be performed regardless if the woman and man are still in the walking marriage and it gives the man a type of "official status" among the family without being fully involved.